lochner-lw/Arcane-Tracker/README.md

 ## Filing bugs/feature requests

 Feel free to file bugs/feature requests at https://github.com/lochner-lw/Arcane-Tracker/issues.
 Put as many details as you can.

+---

+#### Arcane Tracker is not maintained anymore *on Android*, read https://articles.hsreplay.net/2020/08/19/arcane-tracker-to-be-phased-out-on-august-31st/ for more details.

 <!--If something wrong happens during a game, you can go to 'settings -> send feedback' to send a bug report including detailed logs for us to investigate.-->